Language Interpreter

 Advancement generally takes the form of building a more extensive client base.

-The employment outlook (pdf) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Freelance interpreters charge hourly fees that depend on their education, background and area of specialization.
+Freelance interpreters charge hourly fees that depend on their education, background, and area of specialization.
 Annual incomes vary from 1 interpreter to another and may vary from 1 year to another.
 However, in general, conference interpreters earn more than court interpreters.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.